Kiarra39/GenAI-Bootcamp/README.md

 ---

 ## License
-This project is licensed under the MIT License.
+This project is licensed under NONE .
+Also This is a Open Source